 Despite their garden shed appearance, and overall lack of bells and whistles, Barcelona’s homely chiringuitos are fiercely popular with locals and tourists throughout summer.
 After all what could be better than sitting on a lovely wooden terrace by the sea with a bit of shade over your head and a sexy senor/ita serving you up ice-cold mojitos and cerveza?

-You can find chiringuitos up and down Spain’s scorching coastlines, and fortunately Barcelona has it's fair share of beach bars too, starting on Barceloneta Beach itself, and running all the way North via Platja de Bogatell and Platja de Marbella (the home of two gay chiringuitos).
-When the sun goes down these tropical-style havens don’t pack up their bags, but DJs often turn up and impromptu beach parties get everyone in the Spanish fiesta mood.
+You can find chiringuitos up and down Spain’s scorching coastlines, and fortunately Barcelona has its fair share of beach bars too, starting on Barceloneta Beach itself, and running all the way North via Platja de Bogatell and Platja de Marbella (the home of two gay chiringuitos).
+When the sun goes down these tropical-style havens don’t pack up their bags, but DJs often turn up and spin some relaxing tunes for that Ibiza-style sun-down experience.

-As well as these kiosk-esque watering holes thus described, naturally Barcelona also has plenty of more upmarket, lounge-style beach bars and clubs for drinking overpriced cocktails in, and flashing your designer labels.
+And in addition to the sheds literally on the sand, Barcelona also has plenty of more upmarket, lounge-style beach bars and clubs along its maritime boulevards, in which you can sip a pina colada and flash your designer labels with an ocean view.
 Most are positioned in a singular strip of decadent terraces on the end of Barceloneta beach, just under the two towers in the Port Olimpic area, and form an integral part of the city’s nocturnal scene.
 See below for more…

 La Guingueta de la Barceloneta

 Proof that the humble chiringuito is going upmarket, this little sand crawler is the baby of celebrity chefs Carles Abellán and Joan Escribà – so don’t expect burger and chips on the menu.
 Rather designer sandwiches, Catalan hot dogs and avante garde tapas.
 It’s easily found by “the cubes” sculpture on Barceloneta.